kristinemlarson/gnssrefl/README.md

 Access to GSI RINEX data has been provided
 Naoya Kadota.
-[An account from GSI is required.](https://www.gsi.go.jp/ENGLISH/geonet_english.html) In my experience GSI is very response to account requests.
+[An account from GSI is required.](https://www.gsi.go.jp/ENGLISH/geonet_english.html) In my experience GSI is very responsive to account requests.

 A bug was fixed in the old python translator option for S6/S7 data.
 Thank you to Andrea Gatti for this information.